alberttheprince/rpemotes-reborn/README.md

 - Thanks to [Copofiscool](https://forum.cfx.re/u/copofiscool/) for adding a toggle to the Favorite Keybinds

-- Thank you to [Mads](https://github.com/MadsLeander) for joining the team as Co-Developer

 - Thank you to [iSentrie](https://forum.cfx.re/u/isentrie/) for additional code, support and joining the RPEmotes project

 - Thank you to Chocoholic Animations for the custom animations